HTTP-RPC/Kilo/README.md

 Servlet security is provided by the underlying servlet container.
 See the Java EE documentation for more information.

 ## BeanAdapter Class
 The `BeanAdapter` class allows the contents of a Java Bean object to be returned from a service method.
 This class implements the `Map` interface and exposes any Bean properties defined by the object as entries in the map, allowing custom types to be serialized to JSON.
+Nested Bean properties are supported.

 For example, the following class might be used to represent some simple statistical information about a set of values: